Monomer dosage

 - Quality control of food packaging to ensure the absence of excessive migration of monomers into the food.

-- Regulatory compliance for materials in contact with food according to Regulation (EU) No. 10/2011.
+- Regulatory compliance for food contact materials according to Regulation (EU) No 10/2011.

 - Verification of the safety of cosmetic or pharmaceutical packaging.